tonton-pixel/cjk-glyphs-diff/README.md

 - Pre-generated HTML files are available for download from the [latest release](https://github.com/tonton-pixel/cjk-glyphs-diff/releases/latest).

-- For each CJk source are listed the following differences, if any:
+- For each CJK source are listed the following differences, if any:

     - Removed glyphs
     - Added glyphs